asaikali/docker-compose-postgres/README.md

 Steps to try out the sample.

 * checkout the code
-* run postgres and pgAdmin using `docker-compose up`
+* run postgres and pgAdmin using `docker compose up`
-* Using a browser go to `localhost:15432` and explore the pgAdmin console.
+* Using a browser go to `localhost:15433` and explore the pgAdmin console.
 There should be two databases `demo1` and `demo2`. pgAdmin will not ask for any passwords.
-* run the spring boot sample application with `./mvnw spring-boot:run` you will need Java 11 JDK installed for this command to work.
+* run the spring boot sample application with `./mvnw spring-boot:run` you will need Java 25 JDK installed for this command to work.
 If you are only interested in the postgres docker-compose configuration you can skip this step.

 Check out my blog [adibsaikali.com](https://adibsaikali.com) for a nice directory of other samples